 French Teacher, EC - Grade 8Joined Maine Coast Waldorf School in 1998BA, International Affairs/Political Science and French, University of Maine; MA, French Literature, University of Massachusetts

 A love of travel and adventures abroad, beginning with a high school exchange to Brazil led Michael to study and then teach both French and Spanish.
 He has enjoyed living and teaching in France and leading student trips to Central America and Quebec; experiences which have inspired a strong passion for world cultures that he brings to his students in stories, songs, and games.
 His favorite pastimes include spending time with family and friends, working outdoors building and landscaping, playing guitar, and singing songs late into the night.

-Early Childhood Afternoon TeacherJoined Maine Coast Waldorf School in 2016BA, Psychology, SUNY at Stony Brook; MSW, University of Kansas; MA, Waldorf Early Childhood Education, Sunbridge College.
+Interim Early Childhood TeacherJoined Maine Coast Waldorf School in 2020BArch, University of Kansas; Waldorf Early Childhood Certification, Hogeschool Leiden, The Netherlands